-- We open the bore of the vertical drive shaft bevel gear and weld it to the drive shaft.
-We have also succesfully cross-drilled and pined them, and used keyed connections in the past. - It is good practice to try to get the Drive Pulley down close to the needle bearing in order to minimize that cantilever and the resultant moment loads on the shaft.
+- In 2017, we opened the bore of the vertical drive shaft bevel gear (it comes 8mm) and welded it to the 3/8" drive shaft.
+We have also succesfully cross-drilled and pinned them, and used keyed connections in the past. - It is good practice to try to get the Drive Pulley down close to the needle bearing in order to minimize that cantilever and the resultant moment loads on the shaft.
 However, we have not had an issue with the upper portion of the shaft bending with the gear ratios we're using. - Give careful thought to how motors and gearboxes are mounted.
-Belt loadings can be significant and if the shafts are not parallel to the Swerve Drive unit axis, belts will walk and slip off pulleys.
+Belt loadings can be significant and if the shafts are not parallel to the swerve drive unit axis, belts will walk and slip off pulleys.
 Also, note that our azimuth pulleys are significantly larger than the belt widths in order to provide for posi-traction travel.